What should I do with leftover paint?

 Latex paint is messy, but not hazardous.

 If it is usable, you can bring it to The Paint Exchange for a small fee.
 See below.
+They also collect at some of oour HHW events for no charge.

 If it's not fit for another wall or ceiling, or recycling isn't otherwise practical, absorb the liquid with cat litter to keep your street or transfer station paint-free, and dispose of the open cans in a bag with household trash.